VGLoic/hardhat-soko/README.md

 In case there are no projects or the projects have not been pulled, the generated typings are made in such a way that strong typecheck disappears and any string can be used with the helper functions.

-### Release complete artifact
+### Retrieve full compilation artifact

-The complete compilation artifact of a tag can be retrieved using the `project("my-project").tag("v1.2.3").getCompilationArtifact` method.
+The full compilation artifact of a tag can be retrieved using the `project("my-project").tag("v1.2.3").getCompilationArtifact` method.

 ### Example with hardhat-deploy